vuw-research-computing/raapoi-docs/docs/external/cloud_providers.md

 ### AARNET Cloudstor

+!!! note
-__NOTE:__  Cloudstor service has been decommissioned since Dec 2023.
+    Cloudstor service has been decommissioned since Dec 2023.
 For old accounts, please check access with the provider.

 All VUW researchers have access to the AARNET (Australia’s Academic and Research Network) Cloudstor service which provides __1 TB__ of space to each researcher.
 To